 The objective of any commercial organization is to make money.
 One of the benefits of the implementation of sound corporate governance practices and an effective compliance function is keeping that money.
-Commercial entities operate in highly complex and at time hostile operating environments.
-Putting an appropriately sized control infrastructure increases the likelihood of keeping hard earned profits.
+Commercial entities operate in highly complex and at times hostile operating environments.
+Putting an appropriately sized control infrastructure in place increases the likelihood of keeping hard earned profits.

 Other benefits to good corporate governance include:

-More recognition from stakeholders, including national and international institutions
+- More recognition from stakeholders, both internal and external stakeholders, including national and international institutions.

 A growing body of empirical evidence shows that well-governed companies receive higher market valuations.
 Such firms are perceived as investor-friendly, and this gives investors confidence that their investment will generate returns without violating shareholder rights.1